MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 $results
 ```

-This can be very inefficient because arrays are immutable.
-Each addition to the array actually
+Array addition is inefficient because arrays are immutable.
+Each addition to the array creates a new
-creates a new array big enough to hold all elements of both the left and right operands, then copies
+array big enough to hold all elements of both the left and right operands.
+The elements of both
-the elements of both operands into the new array.
-For small collections, this overhead may not
+operands are copied into the new array.
+For small collections, this overhead may not matter.
-matter.
-For large collections, this can definitely be an issue.
+Performance can suffer for large collections.

 There are a couple of alternatives.
 If you don't actually require an array, instead consider using
 an ArrayList: